vishaalpal/pathways-node-weather-app/README.md

-# Pathways Dojo Infra Node Weather App Quick Starter
+# Pathways Dojo Infra Node Weather App

 This repository is used in conjunction with the Contino Infra Engineer to Cloud Engineer Pathway course delivered in Contini-U.